Optimality conditions in DC constrained mathematical programming problems: Introduction

 Mathematical programming has been recognized as one of the fundamental chapters of applied mathematics since a huge number of problems in engineering, economics, management science, etc., involve an optimal decision-making process which gives rise to an optimization model.
 This fact has intensely motivated the theoretical foundations of optimization and the study and development of algorithms.

 Among the main issues in mathematical optimization, optimality conditions play a key role in the theoretical understanding of solutions and their numerical computation.
-In the beginning, such conditions were established for linear or smooth optimization problems.
-Later on, developments in variational analysis allowed the researchers to extend this theory to general nonlinear nonsmooth convex optimization problems defined in infinite-dimensional spaces (see, e.g., \cite{MR1921556}).
+At first such conditions were set for linear or smooth optimization problems.
+Later developments in variational analysis allowed researchers to extend this theory to general nonlinear nonsmooth convex programming problems defined in infinite-dimensional spaces (see, e.g., \cite{MR1921556}).
 In the same spirit, generalized differentiation properties became an intensive field of research with numerous applications to nonsmooth and nonconvex mathematical programming problems.
-Nevertheless, in order to provide such general calculus rules and compute optimal conditions, a certain degree of smoothness is required, while working either in Banach spaces with the smooth norm or in Asplund spaces (see, e.g., \cite{MR2191744,MR2191745,MR1491362,MR3823783,MR4435762}).
+Nevertheless, in order to provide such general calculus rules and compute optimal conditions, a certain degree of smoothness is required, while working either in Banach spaces with a smooth norm or in Asplund spaces (see, e.g., \cite{MR2191744,MR2191745,MR1491362,MR3823783,MR4435762}).
 In this paper, we provide necessary and sufficient optimality conditions for a general class of optimization problems under new qualification conditions which constitute real alternatives to the well-known Slater constraint qualification.
 Our approach is based on the notions of the (regular) subdifferential and coderivative and we show that these tools work out of the scope of Asplund spaces, not for the whole family of lower semicontinuous functions, but for the so-called class of B-DC mappings.
 This class of mappings is introduced in Definition \ref{definition_DCfunction}, and constitutes a slight extension of the concept of DC functions/mappings.

 The paper is focused on the study of (necessary and sufficient) optimal conditions for a constrained programming problem.
 First, we study the case where the constraint is of the form, $\Phi (x)\in \mathcal{C}$, where $\mathcal{C}$ is a nonempty, closed and convex set in a vector space $Y$, and $\Phi $ is a vector-valued function from the decision space $X$ into $Y$.
-Second, we study an abstract conic constraint, that is, the case when $\mathcal{C}=-\mathcal{K}$, for a nonempty, convex closed cone $\mathcal{K}$.
+Second, we study an abstract conic constraint, that is, the case when $\mathcal{C}=-\mathcal{K}$, for a nonempty convex closed cone $\mathcal{K}$.
 These abstract representations allow us to cover infinite, stochastic, and semidefinite programming problems.